-Comment Disposition

-None APO staff thanks you for your comment.
+Comment Disposition None APO staff thanks you for your comment.
+Make US 10 four lane through Wadena MN APO staff forwarded this comment on to the MnDOT District 3 Planning Manager.
 Urban beltline on 33 rd which would include a bridge over the Mississippi.
 With the south side expanding, including Tech HS, MUST include residents east of the river.
 This project is part of the proposed urban beltline arterial as incorporated into the APO's MTP adopted in October 2019.
 As of right July 2020, the APO in coordination with the City of Saint Cloud, Stearns County, and Sherburne County is working on a proposed alignment study for this specific project.
 A Request for Proposal is out through July 31 for the planning study.